Topics on this page:

-On October 25, 2011, the Maryland Court of Appeals issued its decision.
 In the case, Charles Muskin v.
-State Department of Assessments and Taxation (No. 140 of September Term), the Court of Appeals ruled in favor of Mr. Muskin, ruling that allowing tenants to extinguish unregistered ground rents is an unconstitional taking.
+State Department of Assessments and Taxation (422 Md.
+544 (2011)), the Court of Appeals ruled in favor of Mr. Muskin, ruling that allowing tenants to extinguish unregistered ground rents is an unconstitional taking.

 In addition to the Muskin case, another group of ground rent holders filed a lawsuit against the state in November 2007 over a different provision of the 2007 law, which prohibited ejectments for residential ground leases on properties of four units or less, and established a lien-and-foreclosure process when tenants owe at least six months’ rent.
-On February 26, 2014, the Maryland Court of Appeals issued its decision.
 In the case of State of Maryland v.
-Stanley Goldberg (No. 8, September Term, 2013), the Court ruled in favor of the ground rent holders, holding that “the ground leaseholder’s right of reentry must be viewed as an inextricable part of the bundle of vested rights which the Legislature may not abolish retrospectively.”
+Stanley Goldberg (437 Md.
+191 (2013)), the Court ruled in favor of the ground rent holders, holding that “the ground leaseholder’s right of reentry must be viewed as an inextricable part of the bundle of vested rights which the Legislature may not abolish retrospectively.”
 In effect ground rent holders cannot be forced to file foreclosure actions in order to enforce their rights against the people living on the property.

 The following book may be found at many of the public law libraries in the state.